• Skip to primary navigation

 Restaurant 360

-This Michelin-star restaurant is in the heart of a UNESCO heritage site and boasts incredible views of Dubrovnik’s Old Town marina.
+Set in the heart of a UNESCO World Heritage site, this Michelin-starred restaurant pairs elevated cuisine with stunning views overlooking Dubrovnik’s Old Town marina.
 Restaurant 360 is just as expensive as it sounds, but if you’re looking for an upscale dining experience with Croatian cuisine, this is THE spot in Dubrovnik.
 The five-course tasting menu won’t lead you astray, nor will the expansive cocktail and wine list.

 There’s no denying the beauty of Dubrovnik’s Old Town.
 The winding, impeccably clean cobbled streets, stunning architecture, and medieval walls leave a lasting impression.
-“The Pearl of the Adriatic” draws people from near and far, especially in recent years given the cult-like following of Game of Thrones.
+Known as “The Pearl of the Adriatic,” this city has long captured hearts, and with Game of Thrones fans flooding in, its spotlight has never been brighter.

 Walk the Walls of Dubrovnik

-Grab your walking shoes and hit the road early to climb the stunning walls of Dubrovnik.
-Entry is ticketed, although tickets are easy to come by and can be purchased ahead of time or at the wall’s entrance.
-The views are truly spectacular, so prepare for dozens of tourists holding their phones in the air, unknowingly blocking the narrow pathway.
+Lace up your walking shoes and head out early to climb the stunning city walls of Dubrovnik.
+Tickets are required but easy to grab, either in advance or right at the entrance.
+The views from the top are truly spectacular, though be prepared to navigate narrow pathways crowded with tourists snapping photos.
 Hence why you should go early to avoid the crowds.

 Gelato at Gianni